christianbaroni/react-native-text-engine/examples/README.md

 2. `ChatDemo`
    A long-conversation surface that uses exact `measureBatch` geometry for the active width and feeds that directly into a Shared Value recycled list built from the real worklet-list architecture.
+On iOS it renders from prepared handles and uses the selectable native text path for chat message text.

 ## Run